FidelisMomanyi/Delani-Studios/README.md

 6. markdown

 ## Behaviour Driven Development (BDD)
+Enter your name in the name prompt box.
+Enter your Email Address in the Email Address prompt box.
+Enter your message or comment in the comment prompt box Press Submit and a Pop up notification i.e. "Fidelis Momanyi, we have received your message.
+Thank you for reaching out to us.

 ## Support and contact details
 I am currently a sudent at the Moringa School, pursuing a Software in Development.